 Class based act of Worship

 Each class has a prominent prayer area, decorated with liturgical coloured cloths, and, prayer box/book, The Bible etc.

-Each year the Head/RE coordinators liaise with parish priest a timetable of liturgies and formal masses throughout the school year.
+Each year the Head/RE coordinator liaise with parish priest a timetable of liturgies and formal masses throughout the school year.

-The Music coordinators also plan with RE coordinators so that pupils are involved with performing and singing.
+The Music coordinators also plans with RE coordinator, so that pupils are involved with performing and singing.

-Masses are prepared by the pupils line with Liturgy of the day/ feast days.
+Masses are prepared by the RE Coordinator with the involvement of pupils, in line with Liturgy of the day/ feast days.
 Pupils are given time prior to the liturgy to prepare hymns, Gloria, Alleluia, bidding prayers, offertory procession, and the readings.
 Children have access to printed mass booklets to learn responses.

 These follow the Liturgical year.
 Staff prepare collaboratively.
 Children form their liturgy through, prayer, music, drama, dance and good works.